 Straightening your smile and closing gaps isn’t only important for aesthetic reasons.
 Well-aligned teeth can be easier to clean and less easy to damage, as well as preventing problems with eating, speech and jaw disorders.
 There are lots of good reasons to choose orthodontics.

 If you’d like to know more about braces or Invisalign treatments, contact Swish Dental to make an appointment at our Brisbane clinics.
-Our experienced orthodontist can answer all your questions and give you all the information you need to make an informed choice.
+Our experienced Dentists can answer your questions and give you all the information you need to make an informed choice.

 Call us in Everton Park on (07) 3485 0895 or Mitchelton on (07) 3485 0875, or get in touch online.